Ultimagen/FREEC/README.md

 **Input for CNA+LOH detection:** There are two options: (a) provide aligned reads in SAMtools pileup format.
 Files can be GZipped; (b) provide BAM files together with options "makePileup" and "fastaFile" (see "How to create a config file?" in the manual.)

-**Output:** Regions of gains, losses and LOH, copy number and BAF profiles.
+**Output:** Regions of gains, losses and LOH, copy number, segments and BAF profiles.

 ---------------------------------------------------------------------------------------------------------------------------